iqunet/tutorials/_posts/2024-7-23-power-quality.md

 ### In-depth Technical Audit
 The 5th harmonic was notably significant, making up about 30% of the main component current in the spectrum plot.
-From the ratios of the harmonics, it can be determined that a damping choke is used to "just" comply with the IEEE 519 standard when operating at the nominal power of the compressor.
+From the ratios of the harmonics, it can be determined that a damping choke is used to "just" comply with the IEEE-519 standard when operating at the nominal power of the compressor.

 For more details on this see the "*ABB Technical Guide to harmonics with AC drives*"
 <a class="external"
   href="https://library.e.abb.com/public/bc35ffb4386c4c039e3a8ec20cef89c5/Technical_guide_No_6_3AFE64292714_RevF_EN.pdf"
   target="_blank">link